mercator-working-group/project-crawfish/README.md

 ### Repository overview

 This repo is structured as follows:
+- `lists`: Contains csv files with base site lists for OpenWPM crawls
+- `crawl`: Documentation and configuration to run local crawls on a Mac/Linux using Kubernetes.
 - `crawl/OpenWPM`: Submodule of a Mercator-specific fork of OpenWPM that includes the Prebid.js-modified instrumentation
 - `crawl/openwpm-crawler`: Submodule of the upstream mozilla/openwpm-crawler repo that includes general crawl deployment documentation and helper scripts
 - `pre-crawl`: Python scripts to run the pre-crawl